Tradie employment contracts

 Most tradie roles are covered by an Award in Australia.
 This means that the employment contract must be consistent with the terms of the Award.

 If things don't work out, it's best that the expectations were established from the beginning and "in writing".
 This will make any termination process easier to manage.

 The nature of the industry is that staff do turn over.
-Whilst it's sometimes difficult to enforce, make sure that the employment contract contains a strong non-compete clause to restrict an ex-employee from competing with you in your region.
+It's in your interest to make sure that the employment contract contains a strong non-solicitation clause to restrict an ex-employee from poaching your existing staff or interfering with your customer base.

 If you have employed an apprentice, you will want to give them a formal employment contract.
 It's important that the engagement is documented properly.